 The Rantau Dedap geothermal power project is proposed to be developed in two phases.
 The first phase will include the geothermal resource exploration and drilling, while the second phase will encompass the steamfield development and power plant construction.

 Four wells will be drilled during the exploration stage, while an additional 18 wells will be drilled during the construction phase.
-The 22 wells are expected to generate 220MW net electricity at a design load factor of 90%.
+The final 22 wells are expected to generate 220MW net electricity at a design load factor of 90%.
 Further, six injection wells are proposed to be formed to discharge the condensed water into the geothermal reservoir.

 SERD started exploration drilling at the RD-B1 geothermal working area Rantau Dedap in February 2014.
 Five wells were drilled by the end of 2014.